MuhammadKhoshnaw/BasicMVIApp/README.md

 ## Repository

-The repository module is an android module but it dependency on android frame work is as minimum as possible.
+The repository module is an android module but it's dependency on android frame work is as minimum as possible.
 This module contains our repository implementation with it is data source interfaces.

 ![RepositoryClassDiagram](.github/res/RepositoryClassDiagram.svg)